 My garden soil is not ready and too dry to sow seeds.

 If your garden soil is too dry and did not pass the test mentioned above, here is what you need to do to get your soil ready:

 Water your soil, and don’t do anything until the next day.
-Do not plant any seeds that day.
+For example, do not plant any seeds that day.

 If the soil is perfect and ready for sowing, then go ahead and plant your seeds.

-What are the best seeds to sow outdoors early spring?
+What are the best seeds to sow outdoors in early spring?

 Cool-weather plants are the best seeds to plant outdoors in early spring.
 You can sow: